Egis-Security/audits/README1.md

 We are a team of experencied smart contract researchers, who strive to provide the best smart contract security services possible to DeFi protocols.

-Both members of Egis Security have a proven track record on public auditing platforms such as Code4rena, Sherlock & Codehawks.
+Both members of Egis Security have a proven track record on public auditing platforms such as Code4rena, Sherlock & Codehawks, uncovering more than 80 High/Medium severity vulnerabilities, with multiple 2nd, 5th and 10th place finishes.

 ## Book us